bbdsoftware/metis-cluster-bootstraps/docs/README.md

 ## metis appliciation sets

-The metis appset chart contains a collection of argo applications
+The metis appset chart contains a collection of argo [applicationsets](https://argoproj.github.io/argo-cd/user-guide/application-set/)

-The metis argo applications sets contain argo application sets that will , upon application into the cluster would result in the creation of various argo application based on the folder structure and file directory pattern defined in the application set.
+The metis argo applications sets will generate argo applications based of the helm charts in this repo.

 # WalkThrough